-Infinum Rails Team uses the community guideline for naming and syntax conventions.
-Please read it.
+The Infinum Rails Team uses the community guidelines for naming and syntax conventions.
+Please read them.

-To preserve syntax consistency in our applications we use a Ruby style-checking analyzer called Rubocop - it's packaged as a Ruby gem and it comes with a CLI to check style consistency.
-Although that's nice, we prefer to use it as a plugin for our favorite editors to get realtime in-editor warnings just as we're writing code.
-Wether you're using Vim, Atom or Sublime, please check if it's properly installed after you've run our installation scripts.
+We use a Ruby style-checking analyzer called Rubocop to preserve syntax consistency in our applications—it's packaged as a Ruby gem and comes with a CLI to check style consistency.
+Although that's nice, we prefer to use it as a plugin for our favorite editors to get real time in-editor warnings just as we're writing code.
+Whether you're using Vim, Atom or Sublime, please check that it's properly installed after you've run our installation scripts.

-Rubocop is highly configurable and we only slightly steer from the suggested guidelines.
+Rubocop is highly configurable, and we deviate only slightly from the suggested guidelines.
 Our configuration can be found here.

 - We use a max of 100 characters per line instead of 80 characters.

 - We tend not to write documentation for every class or module.
-It doesn't make sense to document a User, Post or a Comment class.
-However, sometimes applications tend to have Domain Specific Business Logic that just needs to be documented since it's often not clear on what's going on without a few comments.
+It doesn't make sense to document a User, Post, or a Comment class.
+However, sometimes applications tend to have a Domain-Specific Business Logic that just needs to be documented since, without a few comments, it often isn't clear what's going on.
 If that's the case, feel free to write up a few comments explaining the interactions.

-- The community guidelines suggests to write arrays with string elements with the Percentage Notation:
+- The community guidelines suggest to write arrays with string elements with the percent notation:

 developers = %w(Lucas John Tommy)